leonardr/botfriend/README.md

 properly the first time.

-But the features I've covered are the main ones you need to get started and to see the power of `botfriend`.
+But the features I've covered are the main ones you need to get started and to see the power of Botfriend.